-Community Support Programs (CSP): CSP services focus on building and maintaining a therapeutic relationship with the individual while delivering rehabilitative skill building interventions and activities.
+Community Support Programs (CSP): CSP services focus on building and maintaining a therapeutic relationship with individuals while delivering recovery oriented activities and skill building interventions.
 CSP services also facilitate connections to community recovery supports and emphasize individual choice, goals and recovery path.
-CSP includes a comprehensive range of rehabilitation services most of which are provided in non-office settings.
+CSP includes a comprehensive range of rehabilitation services most of which are provided in the community.
 Services are focused on skill building with a goal of maximizing self-management skills and independence.
 Community-based treatment enables the team to become intimately familiar with the individual's surroundings, strengths and challenges, and to assist the individual in learning skills applicable to the living environment.
 The team services and interventions are individualized and tailored to the needs and preferences of the individual.

 Acquired Brain Injury (ABI) Community Care Program: The Western Connecticut Mental Health Network offers services regionally to persons with acquired or traumatic brain injury (ABI/TBI).
 A Community Integration Specialist (social worker) provides assistance to ABI/TBI individuals by facilitating the initiation, coordination and implementation of community-based services.
 Eligible individuals access these services through referral.
 Consultation and advocacy are also offered as an integral part of the program.

 Respite Services: The Respite Program provides short-term residential care for individuals who are homeless, awaiting acceptance to services, or are leaving the hospital.
-The Respite Program is operated collaboratively with the Waterbury Hospital Crisis Service.
+The Respite Program is operated collaboratively with Waterbury Hospital.

 Jail Diversion Program: The Jail Diversion Program represents the collaboration of Waterbury Court (GA-4), Bantam Court (GA-18), Danbury Court (GA-3) and the Western Connecticut Mental Health Network (WCMHN) to better identify and facilitate clinical alternatives to incarceration for defendants with mental and substance abuse disorders.
 When appropriate, these services facilitate continuation of treatment, timely referrals and linkage to treatment services in the community and in jail.
 Licensed mental health professionals located in regional courthouses provide assessment and referral to clinical services for persons with mental health and substance abuse disorders during pre-arraignment lock-up, while out on bond or on a Promise to Appear.
 Jail Diversion clinicians collaborate with court personnel to ensure that the individual's treatment needs are considered in determining a disposition.
 The clinician also provides linkage to community and Department of Correction treatment providers to address the individual's treatment needs.
 These court clinicians also refer to the spectrum of services offered by the Western Connecticut Mental Health Network and its contracted providers to find the best match between individuals and a community services provider.

-The WCMHN-Waterbury Area has contracts with the following agencies in the Greater Waterbury area: Catholic Charities, Center for Human Development, Connecticut Naugatuck Valley Help, Inc., Guardian Ad Litem Services, Inc., Human Resource Development, The Kennedy Center Inc., Mental Health Association, St. Mary's Hospital, St. Vincent DePaul Society, Supportive Environmental Living Facility, Inc. (SELF) and Waterbury Hospital.
+The WCMHN-Waterbury Area has contracts with the following agencies in the Greater Waterbury area: Catholic Charities, Center for Human Development, , Guardian Ad Litem Services, McCalls, Mental Health Connecticut, St. Mary's Hospital, St. Vincent DePaul Society, Supportive Environmental Living Facility, Inc. (SELF) and Waterbury Hospital.

 Residential Support Services: Residential Support Services help individuals receiving DMHAS-funded services to find and keep the housing they choose.
-They also provide case management services such as treatment planning, referral to other services, advocacy and direct care.
-An individual receiving services from a residential program will get help to develop skills that are needed to live in the community, such as cooking, cleaning, shopping, hygiene, and budgeting.
-In addition to these Residential Services, individuals may also get help with short-term housing when they do not have entitlements.
-Services are also open to individuals who have a need for short-term support.
-Programs may provide services up to 24-hours per day, seven days per week, depending on the needs of the individual.
-The agencies that provide housing services in the Greater Waterbury area are Center for Human Development, Connecticut Naugatuck Valley Help, Inc., Mental Health Association, Supportive Environmental Living Facility, Inc. (SELF) and St. Vincent DePaul Society.
+They also provide case management services such as recovery planning, advocacy and skill building.
+Individuals receiving services from a residential program will learn to the skills necessary to live in the community, such as cooking, cleaning, shopping and budgeting.
+The agencies that provide residential services in the Greater Waterbury area are Center for Human Development, Connecticut McCalls, Mental Health Connecticut, Supportive Environmental Living Facility, Inc. (SELF) and St. Vincent DePaul’s.

-Employment Services: The goal of Employment Services is to help people in recovery find and maintain permanent employment.
-The services support individuals to find employment opportunities in places that meet the needs and wants of individuals served.
-Employment Services also creates conditions through education, training, and support to assist individuals achieve their goals and obtain respect and dignity within the community.
-The programs providing employment services in the Greater Waterbury area are The Kennedy Center Inc. and Mental Health Association, Inc. - Choices.
+Employment Services: The goal of Employment Services is to assist individuals in securing and maintaining competitive employment.
+The services support individuals in finding employment opportunities in places that meet their interests and abilities.
+Employment Services also creates conditions through education, training, and support to assist individuals achieve their goals.

-Supported Education Services: Supported Education Services provide assistance, support and coaching needed to facilitate the access, participation and completion of academic or technical courses needed for employment in an array of educational situations including, but not limited to, community colleges, universities, adult education (e.g. GED, ESL, computer literacy) and technical training schools.
-The program providing Supported Education services in the Greater Waterbury area is Mental Health Association, Inc.
+Supported Education: Supported Education Services provide assistance, support and coaching Services needed to facilitate the access, participation and completion of academic or technical courses required for employment.
+This is accomplished in an array of educational situations including community colleges, universities, adult education (e.g. GED, ESL, computer literacy) and technical training schools.
+The program providing Supported Education services in the Greater Waterbury area is Mental Health Connecticut.

-Outpatient Services: Outpatient Services provide psychiatric assessment, treatment planning, medication prescription, and therapy.
-Services are provided by appointment.
-Agencies providing these services in the Greater Waterbury area are Waterbury Hospital's Department of Behavioral Health, St. Mary's Hospital's Department of Behavioral Health and Catholic Charities.
+Outpatient Services: Outpatient Services provide ongoing behavioral health and addiction evaluation and assessment, treatment planning, medication management, and individualized recovery oriented, trauma sensitive interventions.
+Agencies providing these services in the Greater Waterbury area are Waterbury Hospital's Department of Behavioral Health, Community Mental Health Affiliates, Wheeler Clinic, Catholic Charities, McCall, MCCA and WCMHN Waterbury site.

 Case Management: Case management services are provided at Catholic Charities in Waterbury for Spanish speaking individuals.
-These services include assessment, treatment planning, referral to needed services, advocacy and direct care.
-Catholic Charities also provides outpatient individual and group clinical services for individuals referred by other DMHAS funded community programs.
+These services include assessment, treatment planning and advocacy.
+Catholic Charities also provides outpatient individual and group clinical services for individuals.

 / WCMHN Home Page /